 A full-time tenured or tenure-track faculty member who wishes to change to part-time status may submit a written request for a change to part-time status to his or her department chair.
-The written request for change to part-time status shall specify the reasons for requesting the change and the duration for which they teach and hold at least a master's degree, or hold the minimum of a master's degree with a major in the discipline, the part-time status is requested.
-Any change from a full-time tenured or tenure-track position to a part-time tenured or tenure-track position shall require the agreement of the faculty member, as well as the approval of the faculty member's department chair and dean, and the approval of the Provost.
+The written request for change to part-time status shall specify the reasons for requesting the change and the duration for which the part-time status is requested.
+Any change from a full-time tenured or tenure-track position to a parttime tenured or tenure-track position shall require the agreement of the faculty member, as well as the approval of the faculty member's department chair and dean, and the approval of the Provost.
 In cases involving disability or intermittent leave under the Family and Medical Leave Act, the Office of Counsel shall also be consulted.
 Part-time tenured or tenure track appointments shall be for a specified period of time, but may be extended at the faculty member's request with the approval of the faculty member's Department Chair and Dean, of the Provost, and where appropriate, the Office of Counsel.
 At the end of the period for part-time status, if a part-time tenured or tenure-track faculty member does not request an extension of part-time status, the faculty member shall resume full-time status.